Rishav154/Uber-Fullstack-Clone/backend/Readme.md

 - Passwords are hashed before storage
 - JWT tokens are HTTP-only cookies for XSS protection
 - Token blacklisting prevents token reuse after logout

+### Validation Rules for Captain Registration

+- Email must be a valid email address
+- First name must be at least 2 characters long
+- Password must be at least 6 characters long
+- Vehicle color must be at least 3 characters long
+- Vehicle plate must be at least 3 characters long
+- Vehicle capacity must be at least 1
+- Vehicle type must be one of: "car", "motorcycle", "auto"